sous-chefs/nginx/README.md

 - `openssl_source.rb` - downloads and uses custom OpenSSL source when compiling nginx
 - `passenger` - builds the passenger gem and configuration for "`mod_passenger`".
 - `set_misc` -
-- `syslog_module` - enables syslog support for nginx.
-This only works with source builds.
-See <https://github.com/yaoweibin/nginx_syslog_patch> -
 - `upload_progress_module.rb` - builds the `upload_progress` module and enables it as a module when compiling nginx.

 ## Adding New Modules